Pigeon River Lumber

 In the summer of 1901, construction commenced on a new sawmill in Port Arthur, which would become one of the largest in western Canada.
 At the same time, the company began to investigate the viability of logging pine tracts along and south of Gunflint Lake.
 This location was a considerable distance from their Pigeon River camps and would force them to work closely with the Canadian Northern Railway to transport the cut back to Port Arthur.
 The purchase of these timber rights was finalized in the summer of 1902 and led to the construction of a logging line known as the Gunflint and Lake Superior.

-Logging at Gunflint continued until 1909 and along the Pigeon River until 1919.
+Logging at Gunflint continued until 1909 and along the Pigeon River until 1920.
 With all the profitable white and red pine gone, the sawmill likely last ran in the fall of 1920 and the planning mill shortly thereafter.
 After the closure of its production facilities, the company continued to operate in Port Arthur until 1929.